TradeIdeasPhilip/divide-by-zero/rough-draft.md

 In our `2x` example you might ask what's the integral of `2x` between `x = 3` and `x = 7`.
 Those problems are both _definite_ integrals.

 !!!
-Show examples of the symbol for a _definate_ integral.
+Show examples of the symbol for a _definite_ integral.

 If you know the _indefinite_ integral of a function, then it is trivial to compute a _definite_ integral of the same function.
 You compute the _indefinite_ integral at the start and end values, and you subtract the second from the first.